There’s been a lot of discussion regarding WordPress AMP, particularly in the Advanced WordPress Facebook group.

 I think this article by Yoast emphasizes better the problems with the AMP format, but in short:

-- there are only 5 advertisement platforms currently supported, 2 owned by Google
+- Limited advertisement platforms.
+At the time of this writing, there are only 5 advertisement platforms currently supported, 2 of which are owned by Google.
+This limits how website owners can monetize AMP pages.

 mobile search results are influenced by the lack or presence of an AMP version of your articles